axiom-data-science/ciofs-hindcast-report/README.md

 ### Building the book

+There is now a script to handle the building: `run.sh` that you can use to run all the following steps EXCEPT you need to choose what level of cleaning you do ahead of time.
+For a full restart, delete all of the catalog files, clean all with

+    >>> jupyter-book clean --all ciofs_hindcast_report/

+then run the script:

+    >>> ./run.sh

+---

+Instructions for when not using `run.sh`:
 1. For our workflow, if you want to run code when the report is compiled, convert your notebook to a Myst NB file with the following to get a myst-flavored markdown file.
 (You can also convert the other way with `jupytext MARKDOWN.md --to ipynb`.)

     `jupytext NOTEBOOK_NAME.ipynb --to myst`